iAmShorty/mpos-eggdrop-tcl/README.md

 * Advertise Stats and Infos directly into the channel or send via private Message
 * Show actual Coin Price from Cryptsy, Coins-E or Vircurex
 * Create own Channel Output with predefined variables
+* Create custom output per Coin
+* Add users to known users, not using eggdrops userfile
+* Only allow known users access to commands
+* Only allow commands in defined channels

 Requirements
 ================